Sunday, July 10, 2016

 In the cemetery at Raisin City, California, a few miles southwest of downtown Fresno, are found four nearly identical, crudely wrought square markers, each bearing a name and the year 1933.
 One marks the burial of Everett John Sweitzer, eldest son of John W. and Leora (Savoree) Sweitzer, and grandson of George A. and Elizabeth (Tapscott) Sweitzer.
 The tragic story of the four markers bearing a single year is not for tender ears.

-Everett, who spelled and signed his name his name “Evertt” in his younger days, was born in Clark County on 3 Aug 1890.
+Everett, who spelled and signed his name his name “Evertt” in his younger days, was born in Clark County, Illinois, on 3 Aug 1890.
 Possibly as a result of having served at stateside military hospital duty during WWI, Everett ended up in California.
 In 1918 he was working in Fresno County for A. Mattel, a wine maker, and in 1920 he was a farmhand at a Fresno County “grain ranch.”

 Around 1920 Elmira moved to Fresno County, California, where her father, Christopher, and brothers Robert and Levi were living.
 There she met and married Everett.